Mirror symmetry for extended affine Weyl groups: Landau--Ginzburg superpotentials from Lie theory

 \subsection{Superpotentials for classical Lie groups}

 In the following we present the construction of the spectral curve for the classical root systems $\RR=A_l$, $B_l$, $C_l$, $D_l$ independently, and show how our construction for a weight $\omega$ corresponding to a minimal-dimensional representation $\rho_\omega$ recovers the mirror results of \cite{Dubrovin:2015wdx} for these cases.
-We will use the shorthand notation $\varepsilon_i \coloneqq \chi_{\wedge^i\rho}$ for the exterior characters of $\rho_\omega$.
+We will use the shorthand notation $\varepsilon_i \coloneqq \chi_{\wedge^i\rho_{\omega}}$ for the exterior characters of $\rho_\omega$.

-The Dynkin diagram for affine $A_l$ is shown in \cref{Fig:AlDynkin}.
+The Dynkin diagram for affine $A_l$ is shown in \cref{fig:dynkin}.
 In this case we can choose any (non-affine) node to be the marked one, since the removal of any node from the corresponding finite Dynkin diagram results in two disconnected $A$-type pieces, with ranks adding up to $l-1$.
-In the figure, the canonical marked node is $\alpha_{\lfloor l/2 \rfloor}$, indicated by a $\mathbf{\times}$ sign.